Pfizer Drug Trial: Day 1 (Visit 2)

 IT ALSO SUCKED.

-Right now I’m working on getting rid of a massive headache, hopefully caused by the lack of caffeine and not the trial med.
-Another hope?
-That I came out on the right side of the coin toss and am getting the actual meds and not a placebo.
-Only time will tell.
-Once again, the staff at NYU have proven themselves to be exceptional.
+Right now I’m working on getting rid of a massive headache.
+Once again, the nursing staff and imaging techs at NYU have proven themselves to be exceptional.
 I couldn’t be in better hands.

-The one thing I would change is getting a ride back to my hotel.
-I’ve been responsible for my own transportation, so it did feel kind of weird to be just turned loose outside the building to find my own way home, especially so late at night.
-It was a VERY LONG, ten hour day today, so I am *exhausted* both physically and mentally.
-My headache is so bad that I decided I just couldn’t wait on a cab and so I walked the two blocks back to the hotel.
+It was a VERY LONG, ten hour day today, so I am exhausted both physically and mentally.
+My headache is so bad that I decided I just couldn’t wait on a cab – I immediately walked the two blocks back to the hotel.

 On another note – check out the luggage under my eyes!
 Those are some serious bags!